cdklabs/cdk-nag/RULES.md

 ## NZISM 3.6

-The Operational Best Practices for NZISM3.6 provides a sample mapping between the New Zealand Government Communications Security Bureau (GCSB) Information Security Manual (NZISM) and AWS Managed Config rules.
-Each Config rule applies to a specific AWS resource, and relates to one or more NZISM controls.
-An NZISM control can be related to multiple Config rules
+The [Operational Best Practices for NZISM 3.6](https://docs.aws.amazon.com/config/latest/developerguide/operational-best-practices-for-nzism.html) Conformance pack offers a collection of AWS Config Rules that enable customers to align to a subset of the Zealand Government Communications Security Bureau (GCSB) Information Security Manual (NZISM) standards.
+NZISM 3.6 NagPack implements many of the checks within the conformance pack.

 ### Errors